ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/arduino-pico/_index.md

 ---
-title: "Embedded programming with the Raspberry Pi Pico"
+title: Understand Embedded programming with the Raspberry Pi Pico

 draft: true

-minutes_to_complete: 10

 who_is_this_for: This is an introductory topic for software developers interested in embedded programming.
 minutes_to_complete: 60